swj1442291549/pydolphot/README.md

 ```bash
 python $dol/phot.py
 ```
-It will read the filter from `output1.columns` and save the result into `o.summary.fits` in folder `final`.
+It will read the filters from `output1.columns` and save the result into `o.summary.fits` in folder `final`.

 In the meantime, it will also made a selection on signal-to-noise ratio, sharpness, crowdness and object type.
 The corresponding result is saved in `o.gst.fits`.